Teleportation-based squeezer for bosonic cluster states

 Finally, we can also evaluate the non-Gaussianity of the squeezed single photon state with the help of the first order of GnG.
-Interestingly, while BS-sq offers higher fidelities for given $s$, see Fig.~\ref{fig:fid}, it also leads to quicker loss of non-Gaussianity certified by GnG, see Fig. 5 in the supplement material \cite{supp}.
+Interestingly, while BS-sq offers higher fidelities for given $s$, see Fig.~\ref{fig:fid}, it also leads to quicker loss of non-Gaussianity certified by GnG, see Fig. \ref{fig:gng_supp} in Appendix \ref{sec:appG}.
 This implies that the squeezed states produced by BS-sq contain higher contributions of the vacuum state in their photo-statistics.
 The BS-squeezer has no advantage when GnG is used for the non-Gaussian certification of the teleport-squeezed single photon states.
-For more detailed discussion, see the supplement \cite{supp}.

 The poor performance of BAS-sq is caused by the additional resource of squeezing and an additional homodyne detector, both of which contribute to extra noise in the output state.
-See the supplement, where we compare BAS-sq with PS-sq in fidelity and in the minimum of the Wigner function.
+See Appendix \ref{sec:appF}, where we compare BAS-sq with PS-sq in fidelity and in the minimum of the Wigner function.

 From a theoretical point of view, the squeezing parameter $s$ defined in Eqs. \eqref{eq:squeezing_id} and \eqref{eq:xtel,ptel} can be relaxed: $s \rightarrow s + \Delta s$ in one quadrature and left unchanged in the second one.
 This relaxation would lead to optimization of fidelity between the mixed state and the teleported squeezed state, which is an ill-defined procedure.
-The optimization of total noise could be considered, but as shown, it led to sub-optimal fidelity.
-We would not be able to compare it with results that have already been achieved.
 The relaxation of the squeezing parameter $s$ remains open and can be considered with the close connection to the potential experiment.
-The next step should aim for the experimental realization of the squeezing gate in a cluster state using the experimentally obtainable unbalanced beam splitters \cite{cat,cat2}.
-Hand in hand with the experiment, the analysis can be extended to relax the strict conditions on amplitude transmission coefficients: $t_1 \rightarrow t_1 + \Delta_{t}$ and $t_2 \rightarrow t_2 + \Delta_{t}$.
-The analysis of the multi-teleportation channel can also be considered, but it is expected that the accumulated noise will suppress every quantum feature of the input state \cite{verma}.